Mike Broadway: San Francisco Giants

 Broadway started the 2016 season with the Triple-A Sacramento River Cats.
-He was called up on April 19 to replace the injured George Kontos.
+He was called up on April 19, 2016, to replace the injured George Kontos.
 On April 29, Broadway yielded six runs as part of a 12-run third inning against the New York Mets, and was optioned back to Sacramento the following day.
-He was designated for assignment on July 4, 2016, after struggling to an 11.81 ERA across 4 appearances.
+He was designated for assignment on July 4, after struggling to an 11.81 ERA across 4 appearances.
 On July 11, Broadway was released by the Giants organization.

 Yokohama DeNA BayStars

 On July 14, 2016, Broadway signed a one-year, $570,000 contract with the Yokohama DeNA BayStars of Nippon Professional Baseball.
-Broadway made 5 appearances for Yokohama in 2016, pitching to a 4.50 ERA with 3 strikeouts.
+Broadway made five appearances for Yokohama down the stretch, pitching to a 4.50 ERA with three strikeouts over six innings of work.
 He became a free agent after the year.

 Washington Nationals (second stint)

-On December 13, 2016, Broadway signed a minor league contract with the Washington Nationals organization that included an invitation to Spring Training.
-He was assigned to the Triple-A Syracuse Chiefs out of spring, but was released on May 31, 2017, after struggling to a 10.38 ERA in 13 games with Syracuse.
+On December 13, 2016, Broadway signed a minor league contract with the Washington Nationals organization that included an invitation to spring training.
+He was assigned to the Triple-A Syracuse Chiefs to begin the year, but was released on May 31, 2017, after struggling to a 10.38 ERA with 19 strikeouts over 13 games with the team.

 Tampa Bay Rays

 On June 22, 2017, Broadway signed a minor league deal with the Tampa Bay Rays organization.
-He split the remainder of the season between the Double-A Montgomery Biscuits and the Triple-A Durham Bulls, striking out 28 in 32.0 innings of work.
-On November 6, 2017, he elected free agency.
+He split the remainder of the season between the Double-A Montgomery Biscuits and the Triple-A Durham Bulls, striking out 28 in 32 innings of work across 23 combined games.
+On November 6, Broadway elected free agency.

 Kansas City Royals

 On December 14, 2017, Broadway signed a minor league contract with the Kansas City Royals.
-He began the season with the Triple-A Omaha Storm Chasers, but struggled to a 7.91 ERA across 20 appearances and was released on June 18, 2018.
+He began the season with the Triple-A Omaha Storm Chasers, but struggled to a 7.91 ERA with 23 strikeouts across 20 appearances, and was released on June 18, 2018.

 Tampa Bay Rays (second stint)

 On June 30, 2018, Broadway signed a minor league deal with the Tampa Bay Rays.
-He finished the season with the Double-A Montgomery Biscuits, registering a 3.60 ERA in 22 games.
-He elected free agency on November 2, 2018.
+He finished the season with the Double-A Montgomery Biscuits, registering a 3.60 ERA with 38 strikeouts and one save in 22 games.
+Broadway elected free agency following the season on November 2.

 Somerset Patriots

 On March 21, 2019, Broadway signed with the Somerset Patriots of the Atlantic League of Professional Baseball.
-Broadway recorded a 2.84 ERA in 31 games before he announced his retirement on July 19, 2019.
+Broadway recorded a 1–4 record and 2.84 ERA with 45 strikeouts in 31 games before he announced his retirement on July 19.